Principal Curator Matthew Connell explains Eddie Koiki Mabo’s connection to surveying and the stars.

 On 20 May 1982, Eddie and his fellow Meriam (Murray Islanders) brought their case claiming legal ownership of their traditional lands to the High Court of Australia.
 Eddie drew maps indicating how the land on Mer was distributed among the local families under a system of law-based traditional ownership that predated the arrival of Captain Cook.
 When the High Court went to Mer, he showed them the boundary markers of his land.

 Ten years later, on 3 June 1992, the High Court ruled in favour of the Meriam, officially recognising them as the legal owners of their traditional homelands.
 Sadly, Eddie had passed away only months before.
 The Mabo Case, as it came to be known, paved the way for land rights legislation for Indigenous Australians.
 It was with the help of his hand-drawn map demonstrating native possession of Mer that Eddie was able to challenge the concept of terra nullius.

-Working in close collaboration with family representative Gail Mabo and MAAS Program Producer (Indigenous) Marcus Hughes, Sydney Observatory celebrated the 25th anniversary of the Mabo Decision on 3 June this year with the opening of a showcase in honour of Eddie Koiki Mabo and his contribution to Australian history.
+Working in close collaboration with family representative Gail Mabo and MAAS Program Producer (Indigenous) Marcus Hughes, Sydney Observatory celebrated the 25th anniversary of the Mabo Decision on 3 June 2017 with a showcase in honour of Eddie Koiki Mabo and his contribution to Australian history.
 It was accompanied by the presentation of the third annual MAAS Mabo Day Address, which was delivered by renowned Indigenous lawyer and copyright specialist Terri Janke.